avanzzzi/hypy/README.md

 If you need help on any subcommand, run `hypy.py COMMAND --help`

 ### list
+Hypy will create a cache with indexes for each machine.
+These indexes are used by other hypy commands to interact with the virtual machines.
+If your cache is older than the duration specified in sync_interval, a new cache will be created, so the machine's states will be updated.
+To force an cache update use the sync parameter.
 ```
-hypy.py list --help
+hypy list --help
 Usage: hypy.py list [OPTIONS]

   List virtual machines and its indexes

 Options:
   -s, --sync       Syncronize with server updating local cache
+  -n, --name TEXT  Filter virtual machines by name
   --help           Show this message and exit.
 ```
-Hypy will create a cache with indexes for each machine.
-These indexes are used by other hypy commands to interact with the virtual machines.
-If your cache is older than the duration specified in sync_interval, a new cache will be created, so the machine's states will be updated.
-To force an cache update use the sync parameter.

 A machine listing would look like this:
 ```